hpyproject/hpy/docs/debug-mode.rst

 Debug Mode
 ==========

-HPy includes a debug mode which includes a lot of useful run-time checks to ensure that C extensions use the API correctly.
-The major points of the debug mode are:
+HPy includes a debug mode which includes useful run-time checks to ensure that C extensions use the API correctly.
+Its features include:

-    1. no special compilation flags are required: it is enough to compile the extension with the Universal ABI.
+    1. No special compilation flags are required: it is enough to compile the extension with the Universal ABI.

-    2. The debug mode can be activated at *import time*, and it can be activated per-extension.
+    2. Debug mode can be activated at *import time*, and it can be activated per-extension.

-    3. You pay the overhead of the debug mode only if you use it.
+    3. You pay the overhead of debug mode only if you use it.
 Extensions loaded without the debug mode run at full speed.

-This is possible because the whole of the HPy API is provided as part of the HPy context, so debug mode can pass in a special debugging context (that wraps the normal context) without affecting the performance of the regular context at all.
+This is possible because the whole of the HPy API is provided as part of the HPy context, so debug mode can pass in a special debugging context without affecting the performance of the regular context at all.

 The debugging context can already check for: